Benzinga readers prefer TurboTax when they want the best tax software for self-employed workers.

 Special and more in-depth tax software is also available for users who have particularly complicated returns.
 You might require special tax software if you:

 - Own Rental Property.
 Investment taxes, particularly those related to rental properties, are some of the most complicated in the tax code.
 A tax program with specialized content can help you work within the bounds of the law by locating and helping you pay taxes that you might not even be aware that you owe—as well as locating all deductions related to your property.
+This is especially helpful if you’re a real estate freelancer, flipper or seller.

 - Had a Major Life Change: Whether you’ve tied the knot, had a baby or recently switched careers, major life changes also come along with major changes to your tax documents.
 A tax program can help introduce you to the new taxes you’ll have to pay, as well as the new deductions you can now take advantage of.

 - Recently Became Self-Employed: If this is your 1st time handling your taxes as a self-employed individual or small business owner, a comprehensive tax program can be reassuring—and save you a massive amount of time and stress.
+Review every software provider so that you have a good idea of what works best for you.

 Best Tax Prep Software Qualities